-- Acidic products: These include glycolic, lactic, and salicylic acids used in chemical peels to remove accumulating dead keratinocyte cells, where they gain access to the skin’s deeper layers, which is just asking for trouble if your skin barrier is not intact
+- Acidic products: Glycolic, lactic, and salicylic acids are used in chemical peels to remove accumulating dead keratinocyte cells.
+They gain access to the skin’s deeper layers, which is just asking for trouble if your skin barrier is not intact.

-- Vitamin C: We are seeing an influx of people with major, deep problems – including acute inflammation and granulomatous dermatoses – that can last for years.
-Not due to the Vitamin C per se, but the other ingredients in vitamin C formulas do appear to be causing a big issue – so we recommend avoiding the use of this product if you are, or have recently been having derma rolling treatment
+- Vitamin C: We are seeing an influx of people with major, deep skin problems – including acute inflammation and granulomatous dermatoses – that can last for years.
+Not due to the Vitamin C per se, but the other ingredients in Vitamin C formulas do appear to be causing a big issue, so we recommend avoiding the use of this product if you have had or are going to have dermarolling treatment.

 - Preservatives: These are an essential part of skincare products.
-Typically, these ingredients have been known to cause trouble, which is all based on dosage and frequency of use, look for formulas with more natural preservatives in
+Typically, these ingredients have been known to cause trouble, which is all based on dosage and frequency of use.
+Look for formulas with more natural preservatives in them.

 Other ingredients associated with allergy and irritation are fragrance, alcohol, essential oils, methylparaben, propylparaben, mineral oil, sorbitan sesquioleate, titanium dioxide, and benzyl peroxide.